-- 7.12.16.2 If a tie on points occurs for any position in an Event which is conducted over more than one Race, the tying competitor who has the higher finishing position in the final Race of the Event will be awarded the position. - 7.12.16.3 If a tie on points occurs for any position in a Series, the tying competitor who has the greatest number of higher placing's in the Series will be awarded the position. - 7.12.16.4 An alternative points scoring system may be approved for an MA Series Event. - 7.12.16.5 If a tie on points occurs for any position in an Event which is conducted over more than one leg, the tying competitor who has the higher finishing position in the final leg of the Event will be awarded the position. - 7.12.16.6 If a tie on points occurs for any position in a Series, the tying competitor who has the greatest number of higher placings in the Series will be awarded the position.
+- 6.12.16.2 If a tie on points occurs for any position in an Event which is conducted over more than one Race, the tying competitor who has the higher finishing position in the final Race of the Event will be awarded the position. - 6.12.16.3 If a tie on points occurs for any position in a Series, the tying competitor who has the greatest number of higher placing's in the Series will be awarded the position. - 6.12.16.4 An alternative points scoring system may be approved for an MA Series Event. - 6.12.16.5 If a tie on points occurs for any position in an Event which is conducted over more than one leg, the tying competitor who has the higher finishing position in the final leg of the Event will be awarded the position. - 6.12.16.6 If a tie on points occurs for any position in a Series, the tying competitor who has the greatest number of higher placings in the Series will be awarded the position.

-7.13 RACE EVENT PROTOCOLS: AUSTRALIAN ROAD RACE CHAMPIONSHIP
+6.13 RACE EVENT PROTOCOLS: AUSTRALIAN ROAD RACE CHAMPIONSHIP

-7.13.1 Allocation of Numbers
+6.13.1 Allocation of Numbers

-7.13.1.1 In each class, riding numbers from The number 1 plate in each class to 10 will be allocated to riders in the order they finished the winner of the previous year's Championship Series.
+6.13.1.1 The number 1 plate in each class will be allocated to the winner of the previous year's Championship.

-7.13.2 Starting
+6.13.2 Starting

-- 7.13.2.1 Each Event: - a) Must use a clutch start, - b) Must be preceded by a sighting lap and a warm-up lap. - 7.13.2.2 Any competitor who does not complete the warm-up lap must start the Event from pit lane. - 7.13.2.3 Pole position will be on the side of the track opposite to the direction taken by the track in the first corner after the start.
+- 6.13.2.1 Fach Event: - a) Must use a clutch start. - Must be preceded by a sighting lap and a warm-up lap. - 6.13.2.2 Any competitor who does not complete the warm-up lap must start the Event from pit lane. - 6.13.2.3 Pole position will be on the side of the track opposite to the direction taken by the track in the first corner after the start.

-7.13.3 Restriction on Tyres
+6.13.3 Restriction on Tyres

-7.13.3.1 In Events, where there is a restriction on the number of tyres used, hand cut slicks will be deemed to be slicks.
+6.13.3.1 In Events, where there is a restriction on the number of tyres used, hand cut slicks will be deemed to be slicks.

-7.13.4 Points and Ties
+6.13.4 Points and Ties

-- 7.13.4.1 The competitor who obtains pole position will receive one additional point in the Championship. - 7.13.4.2 In the Event of a tie, the competitor with the greatest number of highest placings will be awarded one additional point. - 7.13.4.3 Where a tie still exists, the competitor with the highest placing in the round, which is that competitor's lowest scoring Event in the Series, will be awarded one additional point.
+- 6.13.4.1 The competitor who obtains pole position will receive one additional point in the Championship. - 6.13.4.2 In the event of a tie, the competitor with the greatest number of highest placings will be awarded one additional point. - 6.13.4.3 Where a tie still exists, the competitor with the highest placing in the round, which is that competitor's lowest scoring Event in the Series, will be awarded one additional point.

-7.13.5 Race Distances
+6.13.5 Race Distances

-7.13.5.1 The Race distances will be according to the Series SRs.
+6.13.5.1 The Race distances will be according to the Series SRs.

-7.13.6 Scrutineering
+6.13.6 Scrutineering

-- 7.13.6.1 Machines must be delivered to an area nominated by the Series Scrutineer at the conclusion of each Series Race and qualifying session. - 7.13.6.2 Machines may not be removed from that area without the permission of the Series Scrutineer.
+- 6.13.6.1 Machines must be delivered to an area nominated by the Series Scrutineer at the conclusion of each Series Race and qualifying session. - 6.13.6.2 Machines may not be removed from that area without the permission of the Series Scrutineer.

-7.14.1.1 Sound testing must be carried out as per Appendix C: Sound Emissions and Fuel.
+6.14.1.1 Sound testing must be carried out as per Appendix C: Sound Emissions and Fuel.

-7.15.1.1 Fuel for all Machines must be as per Appendix C: Sound Emissions and Fuel.
+6.15.1.1 Fuel for all Machines must be as per Appendix C: Sound Emissions and Fuel.